beSnake: A routing algorithm for scalable spin-qubit architectures: Simulations and Evaluations

 \subsection{Experimental Setup}

-The beSnake and SBS routing algorithms have been incorporated into the SpinQ compilation framework \cite{SpinQ} and executed single-threaded on a 2.4GHz and 750GB memory server running Python 3.6.8.
+The beSnake and SBS routing algorithms have been incorporated into the SpinQ compilation framework \cite{SpinQ} and executed single-threaded on a 2.4GHz and 768GB memory server running Python 3.6.8.

-It should be noted that \textit{routing times} can vary depending on the server's total load and dynamic job scheduling at the time of submission.
-We have taken measures to maintain good time consistency between our simulations by submitting jobs in dedicated resources with no influence from other jobs.
+Regarding the metrics used to determine their performance, we have used the total computation time of routing for each circuit, which we simply named \textit{routing time}.
+In the case of routing time comparisons, we provide the ratio (\textit{rTime}) of the two results as: (\textit{results\textsubscript{a}} / \textit{results\textsubscript{b}}).
+It should be noted that routing times can vary depending on the server's total load and dynamic job scheduling at the time of submission.
+Acknowledging that, we have taken measures to maintain good time consistency between our simulations by submitting jobs in dedicated resources with no influence from other jobs.

 As for overhead metrics, we have used the same gate and depth overhead definitions as in \cite{SpinQ}. \textit{Gate overhead} is calculated as the percentage relation of additional gates incorporated by the router divided by the number of gates (after decomposition). \textit{Depth overhead} is expressed as the percentage of extra depth generated by the router in relation to the initial ideal circuit depth (after decomposition).
+Whenever there are overhead comparisons, we use a relative performance metric.
+Specifically, the relative gate ovehead (\textit{rGO}) and relative depth overhead (\textit{rDO}) is calculated as: (\textit{results\textsubscript{a}} $-$ \textit{results\textsubscript{b}}) / \textit{results\textsubscript{a}}.

 Furthermore, the physical initialization of qubits follows a checkerboard pattern and with one-to-one virtual-to-physical qubit allocation, similar to the ones used in \cite{SpinQ}.
 Although the checkerboard pattern has a qubit density of 50 percent, in Section \ref{Densities} particularly, we use a different physical placement to achieve a range of qubit densities.